Hilbert-Poincar\'e series of matroid Chow rings and intersection cohomology: The Chow ring and the augmented Chow ring

 As it turns out, although the second condition only requires that $\deg \widehat{\uH}_{\M}(x) < \rk(\M)$, the last part of the statement will end up guaranteeing that in fact $\deg \widehat{\uH}_{\M}(x) = \deg \uH_{\M}(x) = \rk(\M) - 1$, and therefore the condition $x^{\rk(\M)-1}\widehat{\uH}_{\M}(x^{-1})=\widehat{\uH}_{\M}(x)$ states that $\widehat{\uH}(x)$ is palindromic.

-Notice that our statement of Theorem~\ref{thm:main-recursion-defi-H-and-uH} follows.
+The statement of Theorem~\ref{thm:main-recursion-defi-H-and-uH} follows.
 In that formulation we posed stronger restrictions than in Theorem~\ref{thm:intrinsic-main-body} and, as we know from the conclusion of this, the polynomials resulting from the statement of Theorem~\ref{thm:intrinsic-main-body} satisfy all the conditions of Theorem~\ref{thm:main-recursion-defi-H-and-uH}.

 As for the proof, we rely on an elementary symmetric decomposition that is of particular interest in Ehrhart theory due to the work of Stapledon (see also \cite{branden-solus} and \cite{athanasiadis-tzanaki} for related work on real-rootedness of these decompositions).
 Precisely, we need a slight modification of \cite[Lemma~2.3]{stapledon}.